-I work in Paris, France with plenty of free time to explore this phenomenal city with my children, because of my career.
-As a copywriter, I work a few hours a day, three or four days per week, and I can think of no better place to live.
+I work in Paris, France with plenty of free time to explore this amazing city with my kids, because of my career.
+As a copywriter, I work about five hours a day, three or four days per week, and I can think of no better place to live.

-I look at them staring hopefully at the Eiffel Tower (can we go, Mama?) and can’t help but marvel at their privilege.
-Countless people dream all their lives of seeing the iconic, exotic structures my children see in Paris on a regular basis—Notre Dame, Jardin du Luxembourg, the Champs-Elysées—but for them, for now, these renowned sites are only special because of their proximity to some pretty cool playgrounds.
-The legendary City of Light is nothing more than home.
+As they stare at me hopefully (can we go, Mama?), I can’t help but feel awed by their privilege.
+Millions of people would love to see the world-famous sites my kids see in Paris regularly—Sacre Coeur, Jardin de Luxembourg, the Musée d’Orsay—but for them, for now, these renowned sites are only special because of their proximity to some pretty awesome playgrounds, carousels or friends’ apartments.
+The fabulous City of Light is nothing more than home.

-Right now, as a copywriter, I earn more than enough to keep my kids stuffed with chocolate-filled crêpes and spinning on carousel rides every day of the year (wouldn’t they love that!).
-And once my little ones are both in school and I have more free time, I expect my income to increase exponentially.
+As a copywriter, I earn more than enough to keep my kids stuffed with Nutella crêpes and spinning on carousel rides every day of the year (wouldn’t they love that!).

-But what’s really special about living in Paris is the lifestyle I’m able to give my kids.
-Even at their tender ages, they speak and understand English, French and German (that last one is thanks to my spouse).
-They’ve visited no less than seven countries, and as part of the international expat community here, they have friends from places as far-flung as Singapore, South Africa, Russia, Italy and Denmark.
+The thing I like most about living in Paris is the wide world-view I’m able to give my kids.
+Even though they’re only 6 and 8, they already speak fluent English, French and German, and can say hello, thank you, and please in about three or four more.
+They’ve visited no less than eight countries, and as part of the international expat community here, they have friends from places as far-flung as Singapore, South Africa, Russia, Italy, Spain and Denmark.

-What’s more, they already understand that there is no single way of living; that people speak, eat and behave differently in different places.
-It is my greatest hope that as adults, they’ll be able to move fluidly between cultures with little of the divisive “us” and “them” mentality that plagues so much of the world.
+Even better, they already comprehend that there is no single way of living; that people speak, eat and behave differently in different places.
+It is my greatest hope that when they grow up, they’ll be able to move easily between cultures with little of the troublesome “us” and “them” mentality that afflicts so much of the world.

-If you have dreams of living in Paris, but you worry about how you’d support yourself overseas, consider copywriting.
-Because of this flexible and well-paying career, you can spend your mornings working on a computer in a café, and spending your afternoons exploring the City of Light like a local.
+If it’s your dream to live in Paris, but you’re concerned about how you’d support yourself overseas, consider copywriting.
+Because of this flexible and well-paying career, you can spend your mornings working on a laptop in a café, and pass your afternoons enjoying the City of Light like a local.